BradyAJohnston/230612-blender-workshop/README.md

-# 2023-02-02-blender-workshop
+# Cambridge Blender Workshop

-Website for Blender / Molecular Nodes workshop at MIPS in February, 2023.
+Website for Blender / Molecular Nodes workshop at Cambridge LMB in June, 2023.